Manage Univention DNS with Terraform

 SSL certificate monitoring pitfalls

 Certificates are a fundamental part of the Internet’s security.
 At least since Let’s Encrypt, a free and automated Certificate Authority, has started its service, SSL is nearly used everywhere.
 To avoid Certificate issues and possible service outages, it’s a good idea to monitor the SSL certificates used by your services, especially as Let’s Encrypt certificates have a short lease time of 90 days.
-I’m using Prometheus to monitor my infrastructure, and for Prometheus there are multiple ways to get started.

 Read full post gblog_arrow_right